 The risk of bleeding during laparoscopic surgery is less because the size of the incision is very small in comparison to the large incision in open surgery.
-This decreases the possibility of a blood transfusion for any blood loss.
+This decreases the possibility of severe blood loss.

 The small size incision(cut) decreases the risk of pain after surgery.
 Therefore, the patient doesn’t need long-term pain relief medications.